 Police believe Saturday's shooting at a game for pee-wee players stemmed from a dispute between two young men, one of whom was among three people injured.
 Two women, believed to be bystanders, were also wounded, one critically.

 4. FIRE THAT KILLED TWO PITTSBURGH CHILDREN STILL UNDER INVESTIGATION

 The children, ages 3 and 4, died of smoke inhalation and their baby sitter was hospitalized after jumping from a third-floor window to escape the flames.
-Although the children's deaths have been ruled accidental, fire marshals don't yet know how the blaze started Friday afternoon.

 5. WINNING RECORD FOR EAGLES GOES BYE-BYE